Skip to content

 To fetch the next page, use the --cursor option:

-xaffinity person search "Alice" --json
+xaffinity person ls --query "Alice" --json

 # Get nextCursor from response

-xaffinity person search "Alice" --cursor "eyJpZCI6MTIzfQ==" --json
+xaffinity person ls --query "Alice" --cursor "eyJpZCI6MTIzfQ==" --json

 Rate Limit Metadata